Transport in Zagreb: Water transport

-The river Sava flows through the city, but it is not navigable in Zagreb and the nearest port is located in Sisak.
-The city has had a history of flooding, and following the last catastrophic flood in 1964, when inundation affected 60 km2 of inner-city territory, city authorities had built a system of levées to protect itself from Sava, together with a discharge canal Sava-Odra, completed in 1971.
-Since then the city's waterside has been strictly isolated, spanned only by three central bridges between the north of Zagreb and Novi Zagreb in the south.
-Later, seven more bridges were built in the west and the east, also over the levees.
+Water transport in the city continued until the second half of the 20th century, when it stopped following unsuccessful plans to build a port and a fall in demand.
+With new bridges being built as well, rafts were no longer necessary to cross the river.
+Following the city’s last catastrophic flood in 1964, when an overflow affected 60 km2 of inner-city territory, city authorities had built a system of levees to protect itself from the river, together with the Sava-Odra discharge canal, completed in 1971.
+Since then the city's waterside has been strictly isolated, spanned only by seven bridges between north and south of the city.